CityofToronto/bdit_flashcrow/scripts/dev/README.md

 It is highly recommended that you use [Visual Studio Code](https://code.visualstudio.com/).
 The MOVE repo comes with a Visual Studio Code workspace configuration; to work in other editors, you will have to roll your own configuration.

-In particular, make sure that you have Visual Studio Code version 1.35 or later, as that version introduced support for [remote development over SSH](https://code.visualstudio.com/docs/remote/ssh).
+If you already have Visual Studio Code installed, make sure that you have updated to version 1.35 or later, as that version introduced support for [remote development over SSH](https://code.visualstudio.com/docs/remote/ssh).

-The rest of this section will assume that you're installing Visual Studio Code.
+The rest of this guide will assume that you're using Visual Studio Code with remote development over SSH.

 ### Install Visual Studio Code

-If you already have Visual Studio Code, use your Elevated Access User to update to the latest version.

-Otherwise, you can download the installer from the [Visual Studio Code website](https://code.visualstudio.com/).
-Download and install it as your Elevated Access User, and make sure you're installing it system-wide (for all users).
+If you already have Visual Studio Code, update it to the latest version.
+Otherwise, you can download the installer from the [Visual Studio Code website](https://code.visualstudio.com/) and run it.

-Once that's installed, log back in as your normal user.
 Open Visual Studio Code and install the [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) extension pack using the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery).

-The list of extensions we use is documented in `bdit_flashcrow.code-workspace` - in the future, we'll figure out how to configure Visual Studio Code to automatically install and update those extensions.
-For now, work with an existing developer to install these, or install them from the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) if you're already familiar with that process.
+The list of extensions we use is documented in `bdit_flashcrow.code-workspace`; Visual Studio Code should automatically recommend these extensions and prompt you to install them.

 ### SSH Configuration